 The Painters and Allied Trades LMCI is featuring a presentation and discussion on suicide prevention to union and business leaders at its annual Finishing Industries Forum in December.

-IUPAT labor and management are united in confronting the enormous toll suicide is taking on men and women working in construction.
+The IUPAT is taking major steps to confront the enormous toll suicide is taking on men and women working in construction.
 It is up to all of us to look for the following warning signs in our fellow workers and in our families and take action to prevent a turn for the worse.
 Remember, suicide is always preventable.

 Some behaviors may indicate that a person is at immediate risk for suicide.